 honey coated smoked salmon

-Smoking salmon 3-4 days or longer is going to render the salmon dry and hard, good if you plan to keep it over the winter in your mountain cabin.
+Smoking salmon 3-4 days or longer is going to render the salmon dry and hard.
+That's good if you plan to keep it over the winter in your mountain cabin.

 I agree to add the proper amount of sea or kosher salt to 4 qts of cold water to float a raw egg , in the shell of course.
-I add a cup of brown sugar,a cup of white sugar, garlic-- lots maybe 5-6 tbsp. dash of onion powder. now we need a dash of tabasco (red),1/2 cup allspice I brine 12-18 hrs. in the refer covering the fish with a dinner plate to hold under the brine, maybe a small weight to make sure it stays under the brine.
+I add a cup of brown sugar,a cup of white sugar, garlic-- lots -- 5-6 tbsp. dash of onion powder.
+Now we need a dash of tabasco (red), 1/2 teaspoon allspice.
+I brine 12-18 hrs. in the refer.
+Covering the fish with a dinner plate to hold under the brine.
+Or use a small weight to make sure it stays under the brine.

 You must use fresh caught salmon for the best results. mine are fish caught in Alaska, flash frozen the day caught.
 You can try other brine spices to taste, but be careful not to mask the delicate flavor of the fish. when is the salmon best?
 Right out of the smoker when it is still warm.